 Meet Frank Prihoda, the late Australian Olympian and Thredbo resident.
 Frank saw Thredbo grow over the past 60 years into the world-class ski resort it is today.

 A few years after the end of WWI, Frank was born in Czechoslovakia in 1921.
 In 1948, Frank emigrated to Australia where he started one of the first ski-lodge businesses in Thredbo.
 Frank also competed for Australia in the Winter Olympic Games as an alpine downhill skier in 1956.

-Frank is full of wisdom and knowledge and happily shares some of his fondest moments that have become frozen in time.
-Sharing a true love and strong spiritual connection to Thredbo and the mountain, that so many of Thredbo’s guests do…this is is Franks perspective of Thredbo during its early years.
+Frank was full of wisdom and knowledge and happily shared some of his fondest moments that have become frozen in time.
+Sharing a true love and strong spiritual connection to Thredbo and the mountain, that so many of Thredbo’s guests do…this was Franks’s perspective of Thredbo during its early years.